-The CLSAB is overseen by a Board of Directors carefully chosen to provide a balance of lumber producers, lumber users, standards bodies, research organizations, financial institutions, and government agencies.
+The CLSAB is overseen by a Board of Directors carefully chosen to provide a balance of lumber producers, lumber users, standards bodies, research organizations, financial institutions, and government.

-Its work is recognized and relied upon by government and standards agencies in this country and overseas, and referenced in the National and Provincial Building Codes across Canada.
+The work of the CLSAB is recognized and relied upon by government and standards agencies in Canada and overseas, and referenced in the National and Provincial Building Codes across Canada.

 Lumber grading in Canada is an all-encompassing system which includes:

 - consensus-based grading rules, product standards and regulations